‘Hamas gambled with our lives’: Gazans are now daring to speak out

 “This war is beyond Hamas’ capabilities,” says Ahmed, a Gaza photojournalist who blames intense targeting by Israel’s military for the movement’s inability to govern or protect its citizens.
 “It cannot help itself, let alone the people.”

-For some Palestinians in Gaza, the war has cemented the idea of Hamas as a militant faction looking out only for itself rather than the people it has governed since first being elected by a plurality in 2006.
+For some Palestinians in Gaza, the war has cemented the idea of Hamas as a militant faction looking out only for itself rather than for the people it has governed since first being elected by a plurality in 2006.
 It has ruled unopposed since 2007, when it drove out its rival Fatah and seized the strip.

 “They see their role is to fight Israelis and not to care for the people.
 But since Hamas took control of the Gaza Strip, they implicitly agreed to care for its people,” says Walid, who, like many, sees Hamas as “evading that responsibility.”

 “At least provide enough food for the people to not die of hunger.
 Build shelters and safe places for the people to go to.
-Establish a form of civic protection and law enforcement to keep people in-check,” the aid worker says.
+Establish a form of civic protection and law enforcement to keep people in check,” the aid worker says.

 “The Oct.
 7 operation was nothing but a continuation of the series of political and military gambles that the movement has made since its inception, an operation that brought nothing but destruction, killing, displacement, and deportation of the residents of the Gaza Strip,” says Mr. Mohammad, the civil engineer.